ut pictura poeta

-The leitmotif of this volume is the concept of ‘author images’, which is used in modern literary studies to describe processes of production and reading of literary works and seems particularly suitable for examining the intersections of material, rhetorical and mental representations of literary authorship in ancient literature.
+The leitmotif of this volume is the concept of “author images”, used in modern literary studies to describe the processes of producing and reading literary works, which is particularly suited for examining the intersections of material, rhetorical and mental representations of literary authorship in ancient literature

 The research of Ursula Gärtner at the Karl Franzens University in Graz focuses on the genre of ancient fables and its poetics.